Voice Outcomes and the Inquiry of Cough and Essentials in Swallowing Lab

-The mission of the Swallowing Translational Research Outcomes for Neuromuscular Gains (STRONG) Lab (P.I.
+The mission of the Voice Outcomes and the Inquiry of Cough and Essentials in Swallowing (VOICES) Lab (P.I.
 Laurie Slovarp, PhD) at The University of Montana is to conduct research related to swallowing disorders (dysphagia) and chronic cough that has a direct impact on clinical management and quality of life of patients with dysphagia and chronic cough.

 People and Places

-Dr. Laurie Slovarp, PhD, CCC-SLP, BCS-S, the director of the STRONG Lab, is a Board Certified Specialist in Swallowing and Swallowing Disorders.
+Dr. Laurie Slovarp, PhD, CCC-SLP, BCS-S, the director of the VOICES Lab, is a Board Certified Specialist in Swallowing and Swallowing Disorders.
 Dr. Slovarp worked as a medical speech-language pathologist for over 10 years before pursuing her PhD.
-Her extensive clinical experience guides the research in the STRONG Lab.
+Her extensive clinical experience guides the research in the VOICES Lab.

-Research within the STRONG Lab is focused on improving standards of care for patients with dysphagia and chronic cough.
+Research within the VOICES Lab is focused on improving standards of care for patients with dysphagia and chronic cough.

 The ultimate goals of the lab include: